Multiviewer

 Using the Multiviewer

-Once configured, the Multiviewer is driven from three places:
+Once configured, the Multiviewer is driven from four places:

 • Connectors — the recommended path for external automation, control surfaces, and broadcast-board integration.